gatsbyjs/gatsby/docs/docs/recipes.md

 ### Deploying to Netlify

-Use `netlify-cli` to deploy your gatsby application without getting out of command line interface.
+Use [`netlify-cli`](https://www.netlify.com/docs/cli/) to deploy your Gatsby application without leaving the command line interface.

 #### Prerequisites